DAO-TON-CON/.github/profile/README.md

 # TON CON

-The Open Network conference for developers, researchers, thinkers, and makers.
+International conference The Open Network with open source.

-An intensive introduction for new TON explorers, a global family reunion for those already a part of our ecosystem, and a source of energy and creativity for all.
+An active introduction for new TON explorers, a global family reunion with those people from our ecosystem and a source of energy and creativity for all.